PFAS in Surface Finishing Used as a fume suppressant and history of proactive environmental stewardship

 Beginning in 1995, the U.S. Environmental Protection Agency recommended the use of PFOS as a fume suppressant in the chromium electroplating process.
 It’s estimated that one third of surface finishing facilities have chromium electroplating processes, but not all of these may have used PFOS fume suppressants.

 The amounts of PFOS used in the plating industry represented a tiny fraction of all commercial uses.
-It’s estimated that the use of PFOS in the surface finishing industry represented less than one half of one percent of U.S. and global PFOS use.
+It’s estimated that the use of PFOS in the surface finishing industry represented <0.5% U.S. and global PFOS use.

 Are plating facilities in the U.S. still using PFOS?